tkosciol/cmi-workshops/docs/qiita-16S-analysis.rst

 Another type of alpha diversity analysis is the Shannon diversity index.
 This analyzes the amount of taxa per the total amount of taxa.
 It takes into account both diversity as well as abundance.

 To perform an Shannon diversity index, select the rarefied "Rarefied table 11030 (BIOM)" artifact in the processing network and select "Process".
-Select "Calculate alpha diversity" from the drop-down menu.
+Select "Alpha diversity" from the drop-down menu.
 The parameters will appear below the workflow diagram:

 .. figure::  images/shannon_diversity_parameter3.png
    :align:   center